 CSCHS sponsors a variety of educational programs, receptions, archival projects, oral history projects and a student writing competition.
 Grants and gifts are available from the Society for scholarly projects and publications dealing with California legal and judicial history that advance the mission of the Society.

-Upcoming Program
+Current Program

 There is no charge for this program.

-Program Registration for In-Person, Webinar and MCLE Credit
+Program Registration for Webinar and MCLE credit

 The Bernard E. Witkin Oral History Project